GabrielGhe/GabrielGhe.github.io/_posts/2015-02-07-java-to-remember.md

 ---
 layout: post
 title: "Java To Remember"
 description: "This post is a little different.
 I'm going to be turning my JavaToRemember Repo into a post so that it's easier to search.
-You can find more the old README.md [here](http://github.com/GabrielGhe/JavaToRemember).
+You can find the old [README.md here](http://github.com/GabrielGhe/JavaToRemember).

 Credits to source article [here](http://www.programcreek.com/2012/11/top-10-algorithms-for-coding-interview/)..."
 category: java